claresudbery/mars-rover-kata-ruby/demo-notes.md

+# How to see this file when demonstrating

+There's a separate copy of this file in the `academy_2020_mob` repo, so that you can branch from various different commits in this code base when demonstrating, but still see these full notes.

 # Intro

 This project has been developed with the aim of demonstrating various software development principles (mostly relating to SOLID and ATDD).
 These are notes to aid a demo by pointing out things demonstrated by particular commits.